The Hubs Standard

 |Part quality||Good (The Hubs Standard)||Good (The Hubs Standard)|

 |Capabilities||More narrow||Broad range|

 Quality control for parts sourced

-Customers in the US and EU can choose to have their orders sourced through manufacturing partners (MPs) within their custom-clearance borders.
-Our MPs then send the parts directly to you, resulting in fewer logistical hurdles and much faster delivery times.
-Find out more about the Hubs Local offering.
+Customers in the US and EU can choose to have their CNC orders sourced through manufacturing partners (MPs) within their custom-clearance borders.
+Our MPs perform QC inspections, then send the parts directly to you, resulting in fewer logistical hurdles and much faster delivery times.
+Find out more about local CNC machining.

 Customers will be notified if their orders deviate from this standard supply chain flow.
 For more information, contact the Customer Success Team at email@example.com.